 Q. I have long hair.
 How do I keep it out of my way?

-A. Long hair in Jiujitsu can my a pain to manage but there are ways to keep it contained.
+A. Long hair in Jiujitsu can be a pain to manage but there are ways to keep it contained.
 The best way to keep it out of the way is two French braids.
 They will typically last through multiple rounds.
 If your hair is particularly long, looping the braids so they don’t get accidentally kneeled on is helpful.
 If French braids are beyond your skill, or just too time consuming, some women find pigtails with braids last pretty well.
 If your like me and just can’t be bothered, a ponytail works in a pinch but needs to be redone after every round.

 Q. What does a class consist of?